Newsteinwell/Newsteinwell.github.io/_posts/2017-12-03-images-augmentation.markdown

           ...
         - red_20.jpg

-The following code augment the training sets, the augmented images will be save into the corresponding directory.
+Here is a quick example, the augmented images will be saved into the corresponding directory.
 Each train image become 10(1+9) images.

 ```python
 import numpy as np